Download Ubuntu 19.04 Server

 Samba was updated to version 4.10.x, and one of the big changes here is python3 support.
 In Disco, samba and its dependencies are all python3 only now, with the exception of tdb. tdb still builds a python2 package, namely python-tdb, but all the others, including samba itself, are python3 only.

 To run well integrated as VMware guest Ubuntu 19.04 comes with the latest open-vm-tools version 10.3.10.
-Details about the changes can be found in the upstream changelog

 Ubuntu 19.04 comes with an easy way of enabling Bluetooth support on the raspi3 ubuntu-server preinstalled images; install the pi-bluetooth package (now available in multiverse) with sudo apt install pi-bluetooth.